 Authors put a lot of effort into creating villains that we love to hate.
-Think Wicked Witch of the West, Cruella de Vil, The Joker, Voldemort… villains that make us shudder, make us angry, make us scared, and make us cry.
-As much as it can be artistically beautiful to let these villains run amok, and have the good guys lose a battle now and then, I think we can all agree that there is no greater satisfaction than seeing a villain’s downfall.
+Think about the Wicked Witch of the West, Cruella de Vil, The Joker, Voldemort… all those villains that make us shudder, make us angry, make us scared, and make us cry.
+As fun as it can be to let these villains run amok, and make the good guys lose a battle now and then, I think we can all agree that there is no greater satisfaction than seeing a villain’s downfall.
 To celebrate this collective schadenfreude, I’ve put together a Keeping Up With The Penguins list of the best villain downfalls in literature.

 The recent popularity of vampire novels might make us a bit more sympathetic to the plight of the bloodsucking night-walker, but if you read Bram Stoker’s original novel, it’s hard to feel sorry for this creepy motherfucker.
 He kidnaps, assaults, spies on and out-smarts the protagonists at every turn… but in the end, he gets knifed, his powers are destroyed, and his vampire “sisters” don’t fare too well either.
 It’s a huge relief, tbh.
 Check out my full review of Dracula here.

 Tess of the d’Urbervilles is probably better known as a dirty book, but trust me: Alec has one of the best villain downfalls in literature.
 He knocks Tess up out of wedlock, blames her for his fall from Christian grace, manipulates her, and acts like an all-round lecherous prick.
 Tess gets him in the end though – she stabs him in a frenzy, and runs off chasing her one true love.
 (OK, fine, Tess ends up paying the price for her crime too, but her vengeance is still fucking awesome.)